-Happy Emancipation Weekend!
+Happy Emancipation Month, Toronto!

 We were really looking forward to meeting with you all again, from July 29 through July 31 here in Toronto to celebrate our 6th Toronto Urban Book Expo, in the days leading up to Emancipation Day in Ontario, Canada and Emancipation Month in Toronto.
 In lieu of this year's in-person Writer's Retreat & Conference, we are featuring a modified version of #TUBE2020 highlighting of words of reflection, empowerment, greetings, and support from writers from Canada, the U.S., the Caribbean, and Africa.
 We hope their voices (and books) can be used as tools for enlightenment and inspiration.
 We invite you to access the individual presentations by clicking on the author photos posted above.
 If you'd like to connect directly with the writers, their social media contact information is listed below.

 ANGELA WALCOTT (Toronto, Canada) - "Reflections"

 Through an insightful reflection, and a multimedia visual presentation highlighting her spoken word performances and sketches, writer/journalist Angela Walcott shares her perspectives about being Black in the current social climate of instability and revolution. | Twitter @AngelWinged

 ANGELOT NDONGMO (Toronto, Canada) - "Nurturing our Black Children Through Literature"

 Children's author Angelot Ndongmo shares her thoughts about the importance of nurturing Black children through literature, and how her books have been used as a tool for guiding conversation about self love. | IG @AuthorAngelotNdongmo

 D.A.
 BOURNE (Toronto, Canada) - Growing Up Black in Canada: "Silence is not a Stance"